UK gender pay statement

 Ordinary/hourly pay

-• The mean female GPG in hourly pay as a % of men’s pay: 29.9%
+- The mean female GPG in hourly pay as a % of men’s pay: 23%

-• The median female GPG in hourly pay as a % of men’s pay is: 37.2%
+- The median female GPG in hourly pay as a % of men’s pay is: 28%

 Bonus pay gap

-• The % of females who were paid bonuses: 8.1%
+- The % of females who were paid bonuses: 6%

-• The % of males who were paid bonuses: 14%
+- The % of males who were paid bonuses: 8%

-• The mean female bonus is 34.4% lower than men’s
+- The mean female bonus is 22% lower than men’s

-• The median female bonus is 0% lower than men’s
+- The median female bonus is 27% lower than men’s

-NB The bonus scheme at Currie & Brown includes those who are directors and above.
+The bonus scheme at Currie & Brown includes those who are directors and above.
 Since this group is predominantly male, we have incorporated a discretionary bonus to employees at all levels in the business, providing KPIs are achieved.
-This is designed to help balance out the lower number females at director level currently.
+This is designed to help balance out the lower number of females at director level currently.

 Quartile pay bands

-• Upper quartile pay is made up of 93.2% male staff and 6.8% female staff
+- Upper quartile pay is made up of 87% male staff and 13% female staff

-• Upper middle quartile pay is made up of 80.3% male staff and 19.7% female staff
+- Upper middle quartile pay is made up of 87% male staff and 13% female staff

-• Lower middle quartile pay is made up of 73.7% male staff and 26.3% female staff
+- Lower middle quartile pay is made up of 64% male staff and 36% female staff

-• Lower quartile pay is made up of 56.0% of male staff and 44.0% of female staff
+- Lower quartile pay is made up of 64% of male staff and 36% of female staff

-Tackling underrepresentation in our industry
+Addressing underrepresentation in our industry

-Download: 2023 Gender Pay Report
+Download: 2025 Gender Pay Report